-The Trust Board are responsible for the strategic operations of the Trust, setting the direction, holding the CEO and Senior Leaders to account and ensuring financial probity.
+The Trust Board are responsible for the strategic operations of the Trust, setting the direction, holding the Chief Executive and Senior Leaders to account and ensuring financial probity.
 As charity Trustees, they must also ensure that they are complying with charity law requirements.
 The Board of Trustees has a Finance & General Purposes Committee and an Audit & Risk Committee.
 Details of membership and attendance for the Trust Board and for these committees can be found in the documents below.

 The Board of Trustees